yochannah/carpentries.org/pages/podcasts.md

 <summary>
 <strong>podcast episode transcript in specific language goes here</strong>
 </summary>

+[ add transcript text here please ]
 </details>

 <details>
 <summary>
 <strong>links to all resources mentioned in the podcast go here</strong>
 </summary>
+[ link to all resources mentioned in the podcast chronologically ]
 </details>

 -->